robotnoises/Bricks/README.md

 ## How to use Bricks
 1. A `brick` represents a side-by-side container.
 What you put inside a brick is up to you.

 2. A `wall` contains bricks.
 You can put as many bricks in a wall as you like.
-By default, a wall is just a block-level container and will take up 100% of its own container.
+By default, a wall will take up 100% of its own container.
 You can make a wall as wide or narrow as you like.

 3. You can control the amount of proportional row space a brick occupies by giving it a special `p-*` class like this: `<div class="brick p-1-3"></div>`, which will take up one-third of the space.